r-0ka/smMIPfil/README.md

 # Before running (script requirement)

+This is a stand-alone perl script.
+Except that this is dependent on the samtools, no installation required.

 Please modify the working directory in the script ($wk_dir) The script assumes there is a tmp directory under the working directory.